-Principle Explanation Supporting commentary 10 Serious injuries We work with our stakeholders and community, State and Federal Governments to encourage positive behaviours and reduce the impact of accidents, improving safety for all the community across all modes.
-We agree with the aspirations of the State and Federal Government, and value our community's feedback on safety concerns, actual and perceived.
-11 Urgent climate change action is essential to help us secure our Glen Eira community vision We will embed climate change action in everything we do.
+PRINCIPLE EXPLANATION SUPPORTING COMMENTARY 10.
+Everyone should be safe and feel safe.
+We work towards zero deaths and serious injuries.
+We work with our stakeholders and community, Victorian and Australian Governments to encourage positive behaviours and reduce the impact of accidents, improving safety for all the community across all modes, especially the vulnerable.
+We agree with the aspirations of the Victorian and Australian Governments, and value our community's feedback on safety concerns, actual and perceived.
+23 We will also work with other councils to share lessons learnt and deliver cross-boundary improvements.
+11. Urgent climate change action is essential to help us secure our Glen Eira 2040 Community Vision.
+We will embed climate change action in everything we do.
 Our Climate Emergency Response Strategy 2021-2025 calls for transport to support the sustainability agenda, including through encouraging the uptake of active and public transport, as well as EVs.

-&lt;sup>19 Our survey showed that increased public transport services, more accessible public transport stops and low-floor vehicles, and improved safety and security on public transport were the top three issues the Council should advocate for.
-More specifically, female respondents were more likely to place importance on improved public transport safety and security, accessible stops and low-floor vehicles, they were less likely to place importance on strategic cycling corridors towards Melbourne CBD.
+^{22.} Our survey showed that increased public transport services, more accessible public transport stops and low-floor vehicles, and improved safety and security on public transport were the top three issues the Council should advocate for.
+More specifically, female respondents were more likely to place importance on improved public transport safety and security, accessible stops and low-floor vehicles.
+They were less likely to place importance on strategic cycling corridors towards Melbourne CBD.

-&lt;sup>20 Our survey shows that female respondents were more likely to rarely or never cycle, and they were more likely to cite not feeling safe as a barrier to taking up more cycling.
+^{23.} Our survey shows that female respondents were more likely to rarely or never cycle, and they were more likely to cite not feeling safe as a barrier to taking up more cycling.
 While many male respondents also cited safety concerns, they still cycled regularly.
 Actual and perceived safety are both important in influencing behaviours.

-Implications for ITS development
+Implications for Integrated Transport Strategy development